” [Huge Kudos] for choreographer Avital Asuleen, who managed to create moves authentic to the time period while original

-Avital created and currently curates The Choreography Lab, now in its third season at The New York Theatre Barn.
+Avital created and currently curates The Choreography Lab, now in its fourth season at The New York Theatre Barn.
 The lab aims to give narrative based choreographers the opportunity to explore new aspects of their work, and a chance to collaborate with theatre writers.
 In 2015, the lab was featured as part of The Theatre Barn’s event “A Choreography Conversation” at Symphony Space, which featured such notable creators as Camille A Brown, Josh Prince, and Marcia Milgrim Dodge.